Skip to main content

 value: utf8mb4

-c) Our application requests a CloudResource
+c) The application initiates a request for a CloudResource

 cat <<EOF | kubectl apply -n apps -f -